 Lesson content: Our responsibilities for God’s creation

-After the creation of man, God gave him responsibility of controlling and caring for other creation
+After the creation of man, God gave him responsibility of controlling and caring for other creation.

 God wanted people to use all earthly resources wisely God is not happy when we misuse his creation.